markm7777/PDFCreate/README.md

 # PDFCreate
-This is a simple React app to accept user input and create a pdf report from that data using [PdfKit] (https://pdfkit.org/).
+This is a simple React app to accept user input and create a pdf report from that data using 'PdfKit' (https://pdfkit.org/).

-It is based on [pdfkit-react-example] (https://sturtevant.github.io/pdfkit-react-example/) which is bootstrapped by [react-app-rewired] (https://www.npmjs.com/package/react-app-rewired)
+It is based on [pdfkit-react-example](https://sturtevant.github.io/pdfkit-react-example/) which is bootstrapped by 'react-app-rewired' (https://www.npmjs.com/package/react-app-rewired)

 [Live preview here.](https://sturtevant.github.io/pdfkit-react-example/)